-Beginning in 2021, our employees donated their time and money in the service of certain charities.
-In January 2022, we formed a Community Service Committee made up of cross functional employees and leaders.
+Since January 2022, we have maintained a Community Service Committee made up of cross functional employees and leaders.
 The committee's charter is to help set the giving priorities for the year and they have been tasked with offering quarterly opportunities to give back to our community.
-We are proud that our team has donated money and volunteered their time to organizations such as Family Giving Tree, Second Harvest Food Bank and SF Marin Food Bank among others.
+We are proud that our team has donated money and volunteered their time to organizations such as Family Giving Tree, Second Harvest Food Bank, SF Marin Food Bank, Feeding San Diego and the Alzheimer's Association among others.